EconomicSL/commons-sandbox/README.md

     $ sbt doc

-To view the documentation, simply open the following file in your favorite browser:
+To view the documentation, simply open the following file in your favorite browser.

-    commons-sandbox/target/scala-2.11/api/index.html.
+    commons-sandbox/target/scala-2.11/api/index.html